Thursday 3 October 2019

 To hold to such positions would be ridiculous, and I would not insult your intellect by attributing such positions to you.
 However, it is precisely this position to which you cling so tenaciously when it comes to our transgender brothers and sisters.

-If God allows perfectly healthy spirits to be born blind, with anemia, or with Down Syndrome (etc., etc.), how is it not presumptuous to assert that He would never allow a spirit of one gender to be birthed into a body of the opposite sex?
-The God that you believe in clearly does allow such alleged errors to happen.
+If God allows perfectly healthy spirits to be born blind, with anemia, or with Down Syndrome (etc., etc.), how is it not presumptuous to assert that He would never allow a spirit of one gender to be birthed into a body of the opposite biological sex?
+The God that you believe in clearly does allow such alleged "errors" to happen.

 Because you are a substance dualist, in your mind there ought to be a certain equivalence between the congenitally blind and the transgender.